-[slide 17] A really grand scheme-though called "modest" on the Scholarly Kitchen blog8-is outlined in a whitepaper by Rebecca Kennison and Lisa Norberg of K|N Consultants entitled "A Scalable and Sustainable Approach to Open Access Publishing and Archiving for Humanities and Social Sciences."9 They propose that institutions pay into a central fund that is disbursed through a grant competition not only to publishers but also to partnerships of publishers, scholarly societies, and libraries that will collaborate to support the distribution of, access to, and preservation of scholarly literature.
+[slide 12] A really grand scheme-though called "modest" on the Scholarly Kitchen blog8-is outlined in a whitepaper by Rebecca Kennison and Lisa Norberg of K|N Consultants entitled "A Scalable and Sustainable Approach to Open Access Publishing and Archiving for Humanities and Social Sciences."
+They propose that institutions pay into a central fund that is disbursed through a grant competition not only to publishers but also to partnerships of publishers, scholarly societies, and libraries that will collaborate to support the distribution of, access to, and preservation of scholarly literature.
 Kennison and Norberg hope to avoid free-riding institutions through persuasion, without resorting to an assurance contract.

-This year K|N Consultants is working to launch the Open Access Network (OAN)10 to attempt to put the whitepaper's model into practice.
+This past May, K|N Consultants launched the Open Access Network (OAN)10 with the goal of putting the whitepaper's model into practice.